Moment Matching Denoising Gibbs Sampling: Image Generation with a Single Noise Level

-As discussed in Section~\ref{sec:dsm}, the KL divergence is not well-defined for manifold data distributions.
 This limitation becomes evident when working with MNIST, where the presence of constant black pixels in the boundary areas leads to a rapid decrease towards 0 in the variance of $q_\theta(x|\tx)$ during training.
 Consequently, the likelihood value $\log q_\theta(x|\tx)$ tends to approach infinity, resulting in unstable training.
 In contrast, the DSM objective is well-defined for manifold data, providing a stable training process even in the presence of such boundary effects.
 Figure~\ref{fig:mnist:loss} provides a visual comparison of the two training procedures, demonstrating the improved stability and effectiveness of the DSM objective in handling manifold data distributions.

 For the sample generation process, calculating the full-covariance Gaussian posterior becomes challenging.
 We therefore apply the scalable diagonal Hessian approximation described in Section \ref{sec:scale} to approximate the diagonal Gaussian covariance of $p(x|\tx)$.
-We find that the estimated diagonal Hessian occasionally contains small negative values due to approximation error; we therefore use the $\max(\cdot, \eps)$ function with $\eps>0$ to ensure the positivity of the diagonal covariance.
+We find that the estimated diagonal Hessian occasionally contains small negative values due to approximation error; we, therefore, use the $\max(\cdot, \eps)$ function with $\eps>0$ to ensure the positivity of the diagonal covariance.
 The $\tx$-independent isotropic covariance and the proposed $\tx$-dependent diagonal covariance share the same mean function.

-We first visualize the covariance estimated by three different methods in Figure~\ref{fig:mnist:comparison}.
+We first visualize the covariance estimated by three different methods in Figure~\ref{fig:mnist:noise}.
 We use 100 Rademacher samples in estimating the diagonal Hessian (Equation~\ref{eq:diag:approx}) and 50,000 samples in estimating the isotropic variance (Equation~\ref{eq:isotropic:score}).
 We find that both $\tx$-dependent diagonal covariance approximations can capture the posterior structure whereas the isotropic $\tx$-independent covariance is just Gaussian noise since the variance is shared between different digit and pixel locations.
 In Figure~\ref{fig:mnist:comparison}, we plot the sample comparison for three methods.